Satellite Collections North

 The Gross Luesewitz Potato Collections of the IPK Gene Bank (GLKS)

 IPK’s collection of potato germplasm is based at the Groß Lüsewitz site, which until 1992 was administered by the Institute for Potato Research (IfK), founded in 1949.
-After the reunification of Germany, the GLKS came under the aegis of the IPK Federal Ex situ Gene Bank; the collection currently numbers almost 6,300 accessions, of which >2,800 are named cultivars (the KKS), 620 are short-day adapted materials, spanning seven species, collected from the Andean region or around the Equator (the AKS), and >2,850 are accessions of >130 wild and cultivated Solanum species collected in South and Central America (the WKS).
+After the reunification of Germany, the GLKS became a part of the IPK Federal Ex situ Gene Bank.
+The collection currently numbers almost 6,300 accessions, of which >2,800 are named cultivars (the KKS), 510 are short-day adapted materials, spanning seven species, collected from the Andean region or around the Equator (the AKS), and >2,950 are accessions of >130 wild and cultivated Solanum species collected in South and Central America (the WKS).

 Most of the AKS and KKS accessions are propagated in vitro, although some accessions are also grown in the field for the purpose of phenotypic evaluation, the control of genetic purity and to generate tubers.
 In addition, some materials are subjected to cryopreservation, conducted at IPK by the Cryo and Stress Biology Research Group based at Gatersleben.
 The WKS accessions are seed-propagated from greenhouse-grown plants and the resulting seed is divided between IPK Gene Bank’s 4°C storage facility or the Malchow site on the Baltic Sea island of Poel and the Svalbard Global Seed Vault in Spitzbergen.

 In cooperation with the Julius Kuehn Institute in Groß Lüsewitz and Kleinmachnow and BTL Bio-Test Labor GmbH, screens for resistance are conducted against the pathogens Phytophthora infestans and Synchytium endobioticum, and the nematode Globodera pallida.
 These data are available on the internet or by request.